QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: One Algorithm Analysis

 \subsection{Experiment Setup}

 \mysubsubsection{Hyperparameters.} Defining $w$ as the suboptimality bound away from the optimal solution, we use $w = 1.5$ for EECBS.
 For CBS, we use the implementation of EECBS with $w = 1$.
-We set $T = 20$ seconds for CBS, EECBS, and PBS, $M = 1000$ for PIBT, and $M = 512$ for LTF.
-For all algorithms, we fix the map size as 32 $\times$ 32 and the number of agents at 150.
-The pre-defined range for the number of obstacles is $[O_{lb}=307, O_{ub}=717]$, which corresponds to 30\% to 70\% of the map size.
-For each evaluation, we run the given MAPF algorithm in $N_{e} = 5$ different instances.
+We set $T = 20$ seconds for CBS, EECBS, LaCAM3, and PBS, $M = 1000$ for PIBT, and $M = 512$ for LTF.
+For all algorithms, we fix the map size as 32 $\times$ 32.
+The range for the number of obstacles is $[O_{lb}=307, O_{ub}=717]$, which corresponds to 30\% to 70\% of the map size.
+For each evaluation, we run the given MAPF algorithm in $N_{e} = 5$ different instances, each with $N_a$ agents.
+For CBS, EECBS, and PBS, $N_{a} = 50$, for LaCAM3, $N_{a} = 100$, and for PIBT and LTF, $N_{a} = 150$.
+We use more agents for LaCAM3, PIBT, and LTF because they empirically have higher success rates in congested MAPF instances.
 For all algorithms, we evaluated $N_{eval} = 10,000$ maps.
-For CBS, EECBS, and PBS, we run evaluations with $N_{a} = 50$ agents, and for PIBT and LTF, we use $N_{a} = 150$.
-We use more agents for PIBT and LTF because they empirically have higher success rates in congested MAPF instances.
-We include implementation details and compute resources in \Cref{appen:implement-compute}.
+We present computational costs and resources in \Cref{appen:implement-compute}.